New Jersey blueberries add to tight supply

 Blueberry supplies in the United States are tight right now, though there are more berries on track with the imminent start of the season in New Jersey.

-“Right now the blueberries come from Georgia and North Carolina.
+«Right now the blueberries come from Georgia and North Carolina.
 New Jersey is going to start probably around the 10th.
-They will start harvesting small and next week there will be more volume,” says Tony Biondo of Trucco Inc. in Vineland, New Jersey.
+They will start harvesting in a reduced way and next week there will be more volume,” says Tony Biondo, of Trucco Inc., in Vineland, New Jersey.
 This marks a slightly earlier start to the season compared to last year, when the state started its blueberries on June 15.

-Biondo says the New Jersey crop appears to be both good quality and volume.
-“It's going to be a great season for New Jersey and we'll probably go through August,” he adds.
-August is also when Trucco, which packs blueberries in 450g, 510g and 900g containers, sources its supplies of blueberries from Michigan and British Columbia.
+Biondo says the New Jersey crop appears to have both good quality and volume.
+"It's going to be a great season for New Jersey and we'll probably make it to August," he adds.
+August is also when Trucco, which packages blueberries in 450g, 510g and 900g containers, sources blueberries from Michigan and British Columbia.

 North Carolina

-The New Jersey start follows problems with the North Carolina blueberry crop this year.
-“They don't have a very large harvest.
-They had a week with high volumes and then they dropped a lot”, continues Biondo.
-“So our suppliers, instead of having two loads of blueberries a day, for example, they only had 10 pallets a day, which is not much.”
+The New Jersey start comes after problems with North Carolina's blueberry crop this year. «They don't have a very big harvest.
+They had a week with large volumes and then they dropped a lot,” Biondo continues.
+"So our suppliers, instead of having two loads of blueberries a day, for example, only had 10 pallets a day, which is not much."
 Mexico also offers blueberries, but not in considerable volume.

-It is not surprising that the demand is strong and exceeds the available supply.
-“I think it will continue to be strong in the market throughout the season.
-With North Carolina's supply almost exhausted, New Jersey will be able to get a premium for its blueberries," Biondo concludes.
-“There is usually a lot of volume between all the states.
-Once it starts, it's just going to be New Jersey, so the market will stay up, unless there's a quality issue later in the season.
+It is no surprise that demand is strong and exceeds available supply. «I think it will continue to be strong in the market throughout the season.
+Since North Carolina's supply has almost dried up, New Jersey will be able to get a premium for its blueberries," Biondo concludes. «Normally there is a lot of volume between all the states.
+Once it starts, it will only be New Jersey, so the market will remain higher unless there is a quality issue later in the season.
 But right now the quality seems great.”